Caritas for Gaza

 • Despite the war, around 2 million people still live in Gaza

-• 1.9 million people have been displaced due to the attacks
+• During the conflict, 1.9 million people have been displaced

-• 92% of residential buildings are damaged or destroyed
+• 92% of residential buildings have been damaged or destroyed

 In Gaza, suffering is everywhere but so is resilience.
 Through Caritas Czech Republic, we help people reclaim their dignity, one step at a time.
 Locals now recognize Czechia not just by name, but by the healing it brings.
 Your support means hope in the darkest of days.